dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

         ...
     }
 ```
-following execution order should be taken when  TargetA is executed
+following execution order is taken when  TargetA is executed

 1. Build task
 2. TargetB target